redhat-et/performance-benchmarking/submariner-ec2-single-cluster-multi-worker/README.md

-# Kubernetes/Submariner Multi-Cluster Ansible Deployment for AWS EC2
+# Kubernetes/Submariner Single-Cluster, Multi-Gateway, Multi-Worker, Ansible Deployment for AWS EC2

 TLDR; the topology for this setup is a single-cluster deployment, broker node with as many worker nodes as specified.